pagkly/Zed/Investopedia3/Personal Financial Specialist (PFS).md

 Personal Financial Specialist (PFS)
 ## What Is a Personal Financial Specialist?

 A Personal Financial Specialist is specialty credential for CPAs who are expert at helping individuals with all aspects of wealth management.
-The [American Institute of Certified Public Accountants (AICPA)](https://www.investopedia.com/terms/a/american-institute-of-certified-public-accountants.asp) grants the Personal Financial Specialist (PFS) credential only to [certified public accountants (CPA)](https://www.investopedia.com/terms/c/cpa.asp) with significant personal financial planning education and experience.
+The [[American Institute of Certified Public Accountants (AICPA)]](https://www.investopedia.com/terms/a/american-institute-of-certified-public-accountants.asp) grants the Personal Financial Specialist (PFS) credential only to [[certified public accountants (CPA)]](https://www.investopedia.com/terms/c/cpa.asp) with significant personal financial planning education and experience.
 Individuals pursue the PFS credential because they want to display their expertise and knowledge as it relates to all aspects of financial planning.

 ## Understanding the Personal Financial Specialist

 Successful Personal Financial Specialist (PFS) applicants earn the right to use the PFS designation with their names, which can improve job opportunities, professional reputation, and pay.
 In the AICPA's own words, "A PFS is more than a financial planner — they are a CPA with the powerful combination of extensive tax expertise and comprehensive knowledge of financial planning."

-PFS applicants study [estate planning](https://www.investopedia.com/terms/e/estateplanning.asp), retirement planning, investing, insurance and other areas of personal financial planning.
+PFS applicants study [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp), retirement planning, investing, insurance and other areas of personal financial planning.
 Individuals with the PFS designation may work for accounting firms, consulting firms or run their firms.
 To become a PFS, candidates must be active members of the AICPA, have at least three years of financial planning experience, meet all the requirements for being a CPA, receive recommendations and pass a written exam.

 ## PFS Requirements